AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 - `key` — required, key name to be set.
 - `value` — required, key value; possible values:
     - positive decimal integer `<= 32767`
-    - one of the predefined constants:
+    - one of the predefined constants in any case variation:
         - `undefined`
         - `false`
         - `true`